About the course

 The department's website provides further information about deposits for this course.

-This course has residential sessions in Oxford so you will need to meet any travel costs you may incur in attending these sessions.
-The tuition fee includes the cost of all compulsory reading materials plus board and lodging at the summer residential sessions.
-Students who do not stay in the accommodation provided at New College during the residential period receive a reduction or refund of fees (please see the department's MSt fees webpage for further information).
+This course has two summer residential sessions in Oxford.
+The course fee includes the cost of board and lodging at these sessions plus all compulsory reading materials.
+Students who do not stay in the accommodation provided at New College during the residential periods receive a reduction or refund of fees (please see the fees information on the course website for further details).
+You will need to meet any travel costs you may incur in attending these residential sessions.
 Further, as part of your course requirements, you will need to choose a dissertation topic.
 Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.